 - Your new website CMS will let you style text with Heading 1 to Heading 6, [H1 being most important, H6 the least] which will be set up for you

-- Headings are indexed by search engines so make them relevent [include a keyword or two] and style them according to importance on the page.
-A well organised page is easier for a search engine and a person to read
+- Headings are indexed by search engines so make them relevant [include a keyword or two] and style them according to importance on the page.
+A well-organised page is easier for a search engine and a person to read

 - Use them only where it makes sense

 - Don’t dump a whole lot of text content on a page without any kind of structure

 Use brief, but descriptive filenames and alt text